 Finally, when measuring the success of a program, our team suggests 30 per cent achievement is a good outcome, while a program with 40 per cent is very good.
 50 per cent achievement is determined as great.
 Over the years, our best ever incentive program received 69 per cent overall achievement.

 In most recent times, when our clients were under pressure to achieve more with less, we have introduced a number of non-competing clients who serve a similar customer base.
 These are known as strategic alliances.
 Strategic alliances are an effective way of generating more engagement and reducing costs within an incentive program.

 This is because it shares the costs for all clients involved while making it easier for customers to achieve due to the splitting of the total targets.
 Most importantly this results in the program engaging more customers, rewarding more customers and achieving greater incremental margin for the business.
-(See more in our next blog: How strategic alliances can help the success of incentive program)

-At the conclusion of the incentive program, each business determines their own successes and failures.
+At the conclusion of the incentive program, each business determines its own successes and failures.
 These are established differently across all the parties involved.
 The KPIs are set to measure the overall program success with profitable growth being the major factor.
 This also ensures the success of our philosophy of “you need to achieve to receive”.
 We have found this to be powerful and effective while communicating with our incentive program clients.

 Fill out the form below and let’s talk about your next Incentive strategy.